AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 the string `Bearer ` followed by a valid bearer token for the service being contacted.
 The string `Bearer` is case-sensitive and followed by exactly one space before the bearer token.
-The message must end immediatley after the token with no following whitespace or newline.
+The message must end immediately after the token with no following whitespace or newline.
 The client must not send any more messages until it has received a successful response.